-“What are my unique set of gifts?”
+“What are my gifts?”
 “How can I use them to make a unique contribution in my company or community?”
 “Is it possible to follow the guidance of my inner voice as I explore what’s right for me?

 Whether you are searching for greater meaning in your current job or looking to transition into a whole new job or career, know that you are not alone in asking these deeper questions.